mindspore-ai/docs/docs/mindspore/programming_guide/source_en/cell.md

 The `parameters_dict` method is used to identify all parameters in the network structure and return `OrderedDict` with key as the parameter name and value as the parameter value.

 There are many other methods for returning parameters in the `Cell` class, such as `get_parameters` and `trainable_params`.
-For details, see [MindSpore API](https://www.mindspore.cn/doc/api_python/en/master/mindspore/nn/mindspore.nn.Cell.html).
+For details, see [mindspore API](https://www.mindspore.cn/doc/api_python/en/r1.3/mindspore/nn/mindspore.nn.Cell.html).

 A code example is as follows: